espen/confrater/README.markdown

 ## Important Notes

-Confrere returns a `Confrere::Response` instead of the response body directly. `Confrere::Response` exposes the parsed response `body` and `headers`.
+Confrere returns a `Confrater::Response` instead of the response body directly. `Confrater::Response` exposes the parsed response `body` and `headers`.

 ## Installation